 Stress

-Stress can exacerbate PMS symptoms and make your period more uncomfortable (29).
+Stress can exacerbate PMS discomfort and make your period more uncomfortable (29).
 It’s important to practice stress-management techniques such as meditation, deep breathing, or yoga during menstruation.

 Take some time for self-care and prioritize rest and relaxation to help your body cope with the hormonal changes that occur during your period.